 There is typically a preliminary meeting between you the mediator to get some basic background information, find out the key areas of disagreement, and dictate the rules and guidelines for the mediation session.
 A joint session will then be scheduled where the parties meet with the mediator to try and resolve their differences.
 Your Houston divorce lawyer should be there with you during the mediation and review any proposed agreement prior to you consenting to the terms.

 If an agreement is reached, the mediator will write down the terms in some kind of memorandum and submits it to the judge assigned to your case.
 In most cases, a court will generally approve the memorandum and enter it into the court record as an order.

 Mediation has its benefits and drawbacks.
-To determine whether it makes sense in your case, you should speak to one of the experienced attorneys at Conner & Lindamood, P.C.
-Our legal team is comprised of skilled Houston family law attorneys who can meet with you when you are ready and discuss your legal options and strategies.
+To determine whether it makes sense in your case, you should speak to one of the experienced lawyers at Lindamood & Robinson, P.C.
+Our legal team is comprised of skilled Houston family law lawyers who can meet with you when you are ready and discuss your legal options and strategies.
 Contact our office to schedule a consultation.